Your money is protected by federal banking rules, but getting it back requires effort, and a big overpayment can trigger a fraud investigation

 Whether you wrote an extra digit on a check or typed it in when paying online, your right to get your money back is protected by Regulation Z, a rule passed by the Federal Reserve Board that requires all lenders to disclose all the terms of their loans.
 Any time you overpay by $1 or more, you’ve created a “credit balance,” and the regulation requires that the institution do three things:

-- Refund any part of the remaining credit balance within seven business days from receiving a written request from the consumer.
+- A refund for the remaining credit balance will be sent within seven business days of your written request.

 Your written request